Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 single=true overwrite=true;
 ```

-Run that query above and you should see an output that indicates the number of rows were unloaded.
+Run the query above and you should see an output that indicates the number of rows that were unloaded.

 Run the second unload query below, which adds some filtering to the output query and a parser: